You probably know that there’s a bunch of ways to do Shopify marketing. That’s true. Reading about each one can take some time off your schedule.

 What is Shopify Marketing?

-Here are eleven best strategies from successful businesses to market a Shopify store in different ways.
-Consider these marketing ideas—they work for businesses of all sizes and industries.
+Here are eleven best Shopify marketing strategies from successful businesses.
+Consider these Shopify marketing tips—they worked for businesses of all sizes and industries.

 - Make visitors return to your store by sharing the best offers

 - Recover Shopify abandoned shopping carts automatically